PM Modi Praises NDTV For Creating Awareness On Cleanliness, Hygiene

 Several politicians were seen sweeping roads and surrounding areas to mark Gandhi Jayanti today.
 A video of Puducherry Chief Minister V Narayanasamy stepping into an open drain and cleaning it with a spade went viral on the social media this morning.

 The Modi government had launched the Swachh Bharat Abhiyaan, its flagship scheme to promote cleanliness and hygiene in the country, on Gandhi Jayanti in 2014.
-The mission's objective is to declare India open defecation free by October 2, 2019, when the nation observes the freedom fighter's 150th birth anniversary.
+The mission's objective is to declare India open defecation free by October 2, 2019, when the nation observes the Father of the Nation's 150th birth anniversary.

 Last month, the Prime Minister inaugurated the 'Swachhata Hi Seva' movement to encourage public participation in the cleanliness mission.